KvGeijer/My-Webpage/content/licentiate/index.md

 # Time and Place

-The seminar will take place 10:15 - 12 in HA3, at Chalmers Johanneberg Campus.
+The seminar will take place 10:00 - 12 in HA3, at Chalmers Johanneberg Campus.
 There is also a Zoom link if some participants want to join online: [https://chalmers.zoom.us/j/6890207916?omn=63717143006](https://chalmers.zoom.us/j/6890207916?omn=63717143006).

 # Licentiate Thesis

 Here is a copy of the thesis PDF: [Semantic Relaxation of Concurrent Queues: Efficient and Elastic Designs](./semantic-relaxation-of-concurrent-data-structures:efficient-and-elastic-designs.pdf), including its appended papers.
+The publication is also available on Chalmers Research: [https://research.chalmers.se/publication/549039](https://research.chalmers.se/publication/549039).

 The thesis is split in two parts.
 The first parth is the _thesis overview_, introducing the topic, shared background, and outlines its research questions and contributions.
 The second part is the _appended papers_, which make up the contributions of the thesis.
 The appended papers can also be read separately, as they were originally published.